HOW CAN I BUY TICKETS?

 We exchange tickets for events with multiple performances, provided that the date on your tickets has not passed.
 Exchanges may be made by mail or at the Ticket Office until 30 minutes before performances.

-Metered spaces are available in all of Krannert Center's parking garages, or on all streets surrounding the building.
-For short visits to Krannert Center, two 30-minute free parking spaces are available at marked spaces in the lower south level (Green) of our underground garage off Oregon Street.
+During the day, metered spaces are available in all of Krannert Center's parking garages, or on all streets surrounding the building.
+For short visits to Krannert Center, three 30-minute free parking spaces are available at marked spaces in the Green parking garage on the south side of the building off Oregon Street.
 Accessible parking is available on all levels of the garage.
 All spaces in Krannert Center's garages are available free of charge after 5pm on weekdays and all day on weekends.
-Get more details in our Find Us section—and also remember that you can walk, bike, or ride the MTD to the Center.
+Get more details in our Parking and Directions section.
+You could also walk, bike, or ride the MTD—the bus stops right in front of the Center!

 Krannert Center theatre seats are numbered alternately from the center of each theatre, with odd numbers on the left and even numbers on the right.
 Therefore, if your tickets are numbered H10, H12, and H14, your seats are side-by-side on the right side of the theatre as you face the stage.
-Studio Theatre seats are numbered consecutively (A1, A2, A3 or C5, C6, C7).
 You can see what the interiors are like and check the seating charts for the Foellinger Great Hall, Tryon Festival Theatre, and Colwell Playhouse.
 The Studio Theatre has general admission seating, and you can sit where you like in the Amphitheatre and at Stage 5.
-New in 2014-15: select your seat online when you buy your tickets!

 Krannert Center was designed to make it easy for everyone to enjoy their time here, and we continue to update our building and tailor our services to meet your needs.
 For a detailed description of our hearing, vision, entry, and usher services, head to our Accessibility section.

-The Sennheiser infrared system is a lightweight, wireless listening system that amplifies sound for those patrons wearing headsets.
-Three indoor theatres are equipped with this system, and headsets are available free of charge.
-Please contact the Ticket Office for more information on requesting this service.
+Infrared assisted listening devices are available for the three largest indoor theatres, and headsets are available to check out free of charge.
+Please contact the Ticket Office or Patron Services department for more information on requesting this service.

 If you have requested easily accessible seating for an event during the upcoming season, the Patron Services staff will be happy to assist you at the performance.
-If you have purchased tickets with wheelchair seating or would like usher assistance, you may call the Patron Services staff from the elevator lobbies when you arrive.
-Intercom boxes are located next to each elevator in our parking garage; simply press the button and it will alert staff on hand at the Patron Services desk.
-You will be asked which performance you are attending and the parking level from which you are calling.
+If you have purchased tickets with wheelchair accessible seating or would like assistance finding your way into the theatre through one of our accessible entrances, you may call the Patron Services staff from the elevator lobbies when you arrive.
+Intercom boxes are located next to each elevator in our parking garage; simply press the button, and it will alert staff on hand at the Patron Services desk.
 A Krannert Center host will meet you and escort you to your seat.
-You may also arrive at the Patron Services desk (at the right end of the Ticket Office counter) and ask for a guide to the theatre.
+You may also approach the Patron Services desk (at the right end of the Ticket Office counter) and ask for a guide to the theatre.

-If you have any other accessibility questions, please feel free to call Krannert Center’s patron services director at 217/333-9716; the TTY number for patrons who are deaf, hard-of-hearing, or speech-impaired is 217/333-9714.
+If you have any other accessibility questions, please feel free to call Krannert Center’s Patron Services Director at 217.333.9716 or send an email via our online form; the TTY number for patrons who are deaf, hard-of-hearing, or speech-impaired is 217.333.9714.